Grafana #

 litmus grafana exportWrite the dashboard JSON files and provisioning Jinja2 templates to a directory.
 Useful when you want to inspect them, hand-edit, or check into your project's infra repo.

-All ten live under src/litmus/grafana/dashboards/ as JSON files that reference the data source through the ${DS_LITMUS} template variable.
-The setup commands substitute the data source UID at import time.
+Each dashboard is JSON that references the data source through the ${DS_LITMUS} template variable; the setup commands substitute the data source UID at import time.
+Run litmus grafana export to get the JSON files directly (see Customizing dashboards below).

 DashboardWhat it shows